Altria writes down Juul investment amid vaping backlash

 Altria Group Inc. said Thursday it posted a quarterly loss of $2.6 billion, or $1.39 per share, including the $4.5 billion pretax write-down, compared with net income of $1.94 billion, or $1.03 per share, a year earlier.
 Adjusted earnings of $1.08 per share missed the average Street estimate of $1.14 per share, based on an analyst survey by Zacks.

+Altria, the maker of Marlboro cigarettes and Copenhagen chew, has been working to shift its business away from traditional tobacco amid steady declines.
+The U.S. smoking rate has been falling for decades amid smoking bans, higher taxes and public health efforts urging smokers to quit and discouraging young people from ever starting.

+Altria recently began selling a heat-not-burn cigarette alternative, iQOS , made by Philip Morris International.
+Altria is marketing the first-of-a-kind device in the U.S. under a licensing deal with the international tobacco maker.
+Both companies say the device could appeal to smokers who have been unwilling to switch to vaping products, which use a nicotine solution, not tobacco.

-Altria, the owner of Philip Morris USA, the nation’s largest cigarette maker, said total revenue was virtually flat at $6.86 billion.
+Altria, which owns Philip Morris USA, said total revenue was virtually flat at $6.86 billion.
 Its adjusted revenue, which excludes excise taxes, totaled $5.41 billion and beat estimates.

 The company still expects to earn $4.19 to $4.27 per share for the full year, representing growth of 5% to 7% over last year.
 It lowered its long-term growth target of 7% to 9% to a new range of 5% to 8% growth for 2020 through 2022.